eagle840/katacoda-labs/terraforminter/step2.md

 `terraform state list`{{execute}}

-Lets for the state back to what it should me:
+Lets put the state back to what it should me:

 `terraform apply`{{execute}}